chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 5. Set SSH keygen so you don't have to input password everytime logging in
 6. Optimize remote running using quotations (""), semicolon ( ; ), and the up-arrow (↑)

-I hope you had fun with the process of remote access.
+I hope you had fun with remote access.
 Thank you for reading!